smart-rabbit/keygen_for_lostit_brute-strength/README.md

 ```

 **2ND CHECK**:
-CAUTION: This solution is far from elegance.
-You processor will burn :)
 we have 2nd 8-bytes of `KEY`, we could brute 1st 8-bytes of `KEY`.

 Repository contains multithreaded bruter, brute threads quantity is equal to quantity of cores on your PC .